0xVienna/Celery/README.md

 # Operating Systems
 Celery supports:

-- Microsoft Windows 10 [Tested, unknown build] (with Microsoft Store; LTSC will need Windows Store installer helper)
+- Microsoft Windows 10 [Tested, working on unknown build] (with Microsoft Store; LTSC will need Windows Store installer helper)
-- Microsoft Windows 11 [Tested, working 22H2] (with Microsoft Store; LTSC will need Windows Store installer helper)
+- Microsoft Windows 11 [Tested, working on 22H2] (with Microsoft Store; LTSC will need Windows Store installer helper)

 # (IMPORTANT) How to prepare for use of Celery Exploit
 1. Uninstall your Roblox client BY DELETING THE FROM %appdata%;